Matrimony derives its force and strength from creation…

 - This affidavit is the written testimony of someone who knows you very well (usually your parents) stating that you are free to marry.

 - Civil Marriage License.
-Check with your state or local municipality about how to obtain a marriage license.
+Check with your local municipality (varies county by county) about how to obtain a marriage license.
 You will present this to the priest (or deacon) who presides at the wedding ceremony.
-We usually collect the license at the rehearsal and have it prepared for the wedding day.
+We usually collect the license a week or two before the ceremony and return it to you on the wedding day.

 - Pre-marriage inventories.
 Pre-marriage inventories help couples assess the strengths and weaknesses in their relationship.
 They aren’t a “test” to see whether you qualify to be married, but they do provide valuable insights into areas you may want to discuss with one another.
 Your pastor will review the assessment with you and discuss any issues you may want to work on.
 The FOCCUS (Facilitating Open Couple Communication, Understanding & Study) inventory is widely used as a first step in Catholic marriage preparation.

 - Please provide the office with your full names and email addresses in order for the FOCCUS to be generated.
-The entire inventory/survey is conducted online and the couple is responsible for the fees incurred through this program and paid directly the company when the log-in to register.
+The entire inventory/survey is conducted online and the couple is responsible for the fees incurred through this program and paid directly the company when they log-in to register.
+We collect that information on the form below.

 - Natural Family Planning Course Completion Certificate.
 Some parishes and dioceses also require engaged couples to complete a course in natural family planning prior to the wedding; if that is the case at your parish, you will probably be required to present a certificate indicating you have completed the course.
 This is currently not required, but a very good idea if you have never received any training on this matter.
 Natural Family Planning (NFP) is the best way to plan for your future in a loving and Christ-centered way.